omunroe-com/leinwiki/Plugins.md

 ## Development Tools

--   [configleaf](https://github.com/davidsantiago/configleaf) Manage Leiningen profiles in a persistent way and access your project map at runtime. (see 'slothcfg' entry below for an updated fork)
+-   [configleaf](https://github.com/davidsantiago/configleaf) Build profiles and access to project.clj at runtime. (see also 'slothcfg', an updated fork)
 -   [hiccup-bridge](https://github.com/hozumi/hiccup-bridge) Hiccup to html, html to hiccup
 -   [lein-ancient](https://github.com/xsc/lein-ancient) Check your projects and plugins for outdated dependencies.
 -   [lein-annotations](https://github.com/bbatsov/lein-annotations) Displays comment annotations in your project.